Mikerniker/100_Days_of_Python/Day72/README.md

 2. Find the degrees with the greatest spread in salaries.
 Which majors have the largest difference between high and low earners after graduation?

 Mini-Challenge 3:\
 Use web scraping to scrape more updated data in Payscale.
-(My solution: main.py)
+(My Extra Credit solution: main.py and Salaries2023.ipynb)

 ![pandasrev](https://github.com/Mikerniker/100_Days_of_Python/assets/63586831/01f1b27d-afd1-45ca-8272-03823a57b93d)